 Kai Ryssdal speaks with Luis and Los Angeles Boys and Girls Club Executive Director Juana Lambert.- Carlyn Lambert-Oropez

-Kai Ryssdal, along with Marketplace's Stephen Colon and Caitlan Carroll, interviews a boy at the Los Angeles Boys and Girls club, where he and other children spend their afternoons.- Carlyn Lambert-Oropez
+Kai Ryssdal stands between Marketplace's Stephen Colon and Caitlan Carroll while interviewing a boy at the Los Angeles Boys and Girls club.- Carlyn Lambert-Oropez

 Kai Ryssdal and Caitlan Carroll interview a boy at the Los Angeles Boys and Girls Club.- Carlyn Lambert-Oropez

 Boys & Girls Club hit hard by economy

 Kai Ryssdal: As Dan Pallotta said, nonprofits are trying to figure out ways to survive especially in this economy, when the need for their services is more intense than ever.
 We didn't have to go all that far to find out what that means in real life.

 At five in the afternoon, the Los Angeles Boys & Girls Club is already humming.

 Juana Lambert: So this is the games room and as you can see it's very popular.

 It's a huge rec room with 25 or 30 boys crowded around a couple of ping pong tables.